How to write a speculative application

 1. Do your research

-- List potential companies.
-Start by drawing up a list of potential employers you think you’d be a good fit for.
+If you haven't yet, make a list potential companies you think you’d be a good fit for.
 Whether it’s a company that interests you or a local brand that you’re familiar with, think about what position you could fill there.
+Use Unifrog's University and Employer library to find employers who are looking to recruit young people, or join Talent Pool to help get your name in front of them.

 2. Tailor your application